Bismuth-Forge/bismuth/README.md

 ### Changing Border Colors

 Changing the border color makes it easier to identify current window.
-This is convinient if title bars are removed.
+This is convenient if title bars are removed.

 1. Open `~/.config/kdeglobals` with your favorite editor
 2. Scroll down and find `[WM]` section